The Message of Jesus governs how we relate to reality.

 From a Greek perspective, decisions are made by those on top of the pile and their orders must be carried out by those at the bottom.
 The clergy-laity divide is a direct fruit off the vine of Greek dualism.

 But from a Hebrew perspective, the question becomes: How does a healthy family make decisions?
 The words “inclusive,” “involved,” “listening” and “sharing” are integral as a family attempts to discern God’s heart and mind in finding an answer.
 Every voice is heard as His will is sought.
-Spiritual parents help immature members of the family work through their fears and possible juvenile tendencies to interpret the will of God so that the spiritual community can say, “it seems good to the Holy Spirit and to us” (Acts 15:28).
+Spiritual parents help spiritually young members of the family work through their fears and possible juvenile tendencies to interpret the will of God so that the spiritual community can say, “it seems good to the Holy Spirit and to us” (Acts 15:28).

 How should a faith community resolve conflict?